Haiti: Energy

-In 1925, the city of Jacmel was the first area in the Caribbean to have electricity and was subsequently dubbed the City of Light.

-Today, Haiti relies heavily on an oil alliance with Petrocaribe for much of its energy requirements.
+Haiti relies heavily on an oil alliance with Petrocaribe for much of its energy requirements.
 In recent years, hydroelectric, solar and wind energy have been explored as possible sustainable energy sources.

 As of 2017, among all the countries in the Americas, Haiti is producing the least energy.
 Less than a quarter of the country has electric coverage.
 Most regions of Haiti that do have energy are powered by generators.
 These generators are often expensive and produce a lot of pollution.
 The areas that do get electricity experience power cuts on a daily basis, and some areas are limited to 12 hours of electricity a day.
 Electricity is provided by a small number of independent companies: Sogener, E-power, and Haytrac.
-There is no national electricity grid within the country.
-The most common source of energy used is wood, along with charcoal.
-In Haiti, about 4 million metric tons of wood products are consumed yearly.
-Like charcoal and wood, petroleum is also an important source of energy for Haiti.
+There is no national electricity grid.
+The most common source of energy is wood, along with charcoal.
+About 4 million metric tons of wood products are consumed yearly.
+Like charcoal and wood, petroleum is also an important source of energy.
 Since Haiti cannot produce its own fuel, all fuel is imported.
 Yearly, around 691,000 tons of oil is imported into the country.

-On 31 October 2018, Evenson Calixte, the General Director of energy regulation (ANARSE) announced the 24 hour electricity project.
-To meet this objective, 236 MW needs to installed in Port-au-Prince alone, with an additional 75 MW needed in all other regions in the country.
-Presently only 27.5% of the population has access to electricity; moreover, the national energy agency l'Électricité d'Haïti (Ed'H) is only able to meet 62% of overall electricity demand said Fritz Caillot, the Minister of Public Works, Transportation and Communication (Travaux publics, transport et communication (TPTC)).
+In 2018, a 24-hour electricity project was announced; for this purpose 236 MW needs to installed in Port-au-Prince alone, with an additional 75 MW needed in all other regions.
+Presently only 27.5% of the population has access to electricity; moreover, the national energy agency l'Électricité d'Haïti (Ed'H) is only able to meet 62% of overall electricity demand.

 Personal income

 Haiti suffers from a shortage of skilled labor, widespread unemployment, and underemployment.
 Most Haitians in the labor force have informal jobs.
 Three-quarters of the population lives on US$2 or less per day.

 Remittances from Haitians living abroad are the primary source of foreign exchange, equaling one-fifth (20%) of GDP and more than five times the earnings from exports as of 2012.
 In 2004, 80% or more of college graduates from Haiti were living abroad.

-Occasionally, families who are unable to care for children financially may send them to live with a wealthier family as a restavek, or house servant.
-In return the family are supposed to ensure that the child is educated and provided with food and shelter, however the system is open to abuse and has proved controversial, with some likening it to child slavery.
+Occasionally, families who are unable to care for children may send them to live with a wealthier family as a restavek, or house servant.
+In return the family are supposed to ensure that the child is educated and provided with food and shelter; however, the system is open to abuse and has proved controversial, with some likening it to child slavery.